We are doctors on the front line of the COVID-19 pandemic. Here’s how we keep our teams motivated

 At Forward we have spent the last four years building a healthcare system that combines technology with doctors in order to give our members better insights into their health.
 Drawing on that experience, we were able to rapidly pivot to serve our members during the COVID-19 pandemic.

-We launched COVID-19 testing in all eight of our locations around the country (two in New York, two in Los Angeles, and others in Orange County, San Francisco, San Diego, Washington DC) when tests were in short supply.
+We launched COVID-19 testing in all eight of our locations around the country (two in New York; two in Los Angeles, and others in Orange County, San Francisco, San Diego, in California; and Washington, D.C.) when tests were in short supply.
 We trained every person on our onsite teams on the appropriate use of protective equipment to keep themselves and our members safe.
 We built a COVID-19 assessment tool into our app that allows our members to assess their symptoms and risk level with a few taps on their phone.
 We launched a coronavirus resource page on our website to combat misinformation.
 These are the strategies our leadership used to support our people and take care of our patients during this time.

 Build technology to support your clinicians